nishantddubey/Linux_assignment/README.md

 Note: After completion of mail writing use ‘.’ or ctrl+d to exit and mail will  get send to the recipient’s mail

+# Question: Create a user in your localhost, which should not be able to execute the sudo command.

+Solution:

+steps:

+1. To create a user we have to be a root user.
+>> sudo su

+2. To create a user in local host we can use useradd command .
+>> useradd nishant

+3. Add password for user using passwd commands.
+>> passwd nishant

+4. To restrict the sudo permission for the user we will remove it from sudo group.
+>> deluser nishant sudo

+Now user is unable to execute sudo commands.